Wooden infrared sauna interior with bench and table—explore whether an infrared sauna is better than a regular sauna for relaxation.

 Monitoring Your Body’s Response

-Modify the session duration and temperature to create a balanced and safe sauna experience that works for you.
-Tracking your sauna use in a journal or through a sauna app can help you learn what’s most effective for you.
+Adjust the session duration and temperature to ensure a balanced and safe experience that suits you.
+Recording your sauna use in a journal or with a sauna app can help you determine what is most effective for you.

 Which Sauna is Right for You?